froesecom/javascript_the_good_parts/README.md

-# javascript_the_good_parts
+# JavaScript: The Good Parts
-Random learnings from JavaScript: The Good Parts
+## Random learnings from JavaScript: The Good Parts